-Our component is Joomla 3.x compatible.
+Our component is compatible with Joomla 3.9 and 4.x.
 All the features and 3rd party integrations are included in all memberships.
-In order to install our component you have to download the extension .zip file and use standard Joomla installer.
+In order to install our component, you have to download the extension .zip file and use standard Joomla installer.

 Then click on Browse > Upload and Install button, component, modules and plugins will be installed activated by default.

 In order to update the extension, you can install a new version over the old one by downloading the ZIP file from JoomUnited or using the automatic updater (recommended).

 The automatic updater, which pushes the update notification, is embedded in the Joomla extension you've installed.
 So you'll get notified like any other extension in the dashboard or using the menu: System > Update > Extensions.

 You need to login to your JoomUnited account to update all your JoomUnited Joomla extensions.
 In order to login access to the main configuration of the component then clicks on the Live update tab.
 At the bottom, you'll find a login button.